-In 2022 I visited 62 different countries for fun as well as for my job as a full time travel blogger.
-Being fully nomadic I am constantly on the road and in a new country pretty much every week.
-With a lot of confidence I dare to say that personally a local prepaid sim card is the best way to stay connected.
+Being a full time nomadic traveler I am constantly on the road and in a new country pretty much every week.
+In the past I always used to buy a prepaid sim card in Thailand, nowadays I always use eSIMs to stay connected.

 My recommendation

-Traveltomtom recommends buying a sim card at Bangkok Airport BKK on arrival.
-It is the most convenient place to buy your sim card for your trip to Thailand and it is very affordable.
+Buying a sim card at Bangkok Airport (BKK) is the most convenient place to buy a prepaid sim card for your trip to Thailand and it is affordable.

 If Bangkok is one of the stops on a trip to many several countries then you also want to look into so called international world travel sim cards.
 These sim cards let you connect and use data in multiple countries.
-For more info have a look at my comparison about the best sim cards for traveling internationally in 2023.
+For more info have a look at my comparison about the best sim cards for traveling to Asia in 2025.

 No need to tell you that if you have no data connection on your phone life suddenly becomes a lot more complicated.
 No more ordering Uber (Grab in Thailand), finding nearby bars and restaurants, getting directions, staying in touch with friends or checking your banking apps or sports results.